ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 |  |  +---w incident-no*   incident-ref
 ~~~~
 After a network incident is generated, network incident diagnose RPC can be used to
 diagnose the network incident and locate the Probable Root Causes.
-On-demand Diagnosis
+On-demand diagnosis
 can be performed on some detection tasks, such as bfd detection, flow
 detection, telemetry collection, short-term threshold alarm,
 configuration error check, or test packet injection.